larsthorup/rsc-test-sandbox/README.md

 ## Done

+- [x] createTextElement to be compatible with react-dom-client hydrateRoot
 - [x] when generating html also expand client components
 - [x] when expanding server components skip client components from rsc payload
 - [x] bespoke react-client-manifest.json with list of client components